20 Container Store Products Professional Organizers Use in Their Homes

 Caddies are a Professional Organizer’s best friend!
 Toting everything you need to get the job done means fewer wasted steps backtracking to grab something you forgot.
 These Cleaning Starter Kits include all the essentials like sanitizing sprays, a broom and dustpan set, and more to get you started.
 Check out these 13 simple housecleaning tricks you’ll wish you knew sooner.

 A tidy trunk

 Things don’t roll around loose in the trunk of the car when a professional organizer is at the wheel.
 Everything, from umbrellas to bags of groceries, has a home in these Collapsible Crates with Handles.
 To make space for larger cargo, you can easily fold the crates down.
-And they have comfortable handles, so you can to carry them.
+And it has comfortable handles, so you can carry it.

 Always make the most of that awkward space under the kitchen or bathroom sink by inserting an adjustable organizer like this Iris Expandable Under-Sink Organizer.
 Professionals use one with shelves and pull-out bins, so stuff isn’t shoved into a cavernous hole.
 Plus, it’s adjustable to fit around plumbing; the best part is the no-tools assembly.

 Don’t settle for the basic closet configuration of a single rod.
 The quickest and easiest way to double space in your closet is to simply hook a Lynk Double Hang Closet Rod over the existing closet rod, and in seconds, you have more hanging room.
 Read up on the 12 biggest closet organizing mistakes (and their super simple fixes).